 Education & Outreach Committee Co-Chair – Mary Kate Waggoner, email@example.com

-Mary Kate is graduate of the University of Akron, with a bachelor’s degree in social work, and a graduate degree in progress!
+Mary Kate is a graduate of the University of Akron, with a bachelor’s degree in social work, and a graduate degree currently in progress!
 She is passionate about working with survivors of human trafficking, abuse, and trauma.
 She completed her undergraduate internship in the Education & Outreach department of Hope & Healing Survivor Resource Center, which allowed her to develop skills in community outreach and leadership.
-She currently works as the Coordinator for the Summit County Human Trafficking Task Force (SCHTTF), overseeing task force sting operations and victim advocacy.
+She currently works as the Coordinator for the Summit County Human Trafficking Task Force (SCHTTF), overseeing task force sting operations and victim advocacy services through RAHAB Ministries.